Metre-Ray/summary-agent/README.md

 - unpack extension in Google Chrome browser: go to chrome://extensions/, select "Load unpacked" and select folder with the extension
 - extension is ready to use

+## Features

+- Summarization of the text from a webpage
+- Summarization of the custom text
+- Ability to change summary settings (length, type, language)
+- Opening extension from the context menu (when text is selected on web page)
+- Voice over of the summary
+- Coping summary to the clipboard
+- Sharing summary through email/other channels

+## Known bugs

+Summarization of the whole page gives error in AI summarizer (NotSupportedError or NotReadableError)

 ## Additional info

 The app is built with usage of Summarizer API and Translation API.